 There are a few different things that can encourage couples to get through a contested divorce much quicker and easier than they typically would.
 It starts with creating a reason to get through challenging aspects of the divorce.
 For instance, you can explain the costs and length of a contested divorce and how it is unfavorable to you and your soon-to-be ex-spouse to continue arguing about certain factors.

-You may also consider a settlement conference or mediation as a way to come up with an agreement before bringing your case before a judge.
+You may also consider a settlement conference or mediation to come up with an agreement before bringing your case to a judge.
 This can be a more affordable method and allows you to work together in a controlled environment to come up with a plan regarding your divorce that is the most beneficial to both parties.

 If you’re involved in a contested divorce, you need to protect your rights as best as possible.
 At Atlanta Family Law Group LLC, our priority is helping you walk out of this situation with the most favorable outcome for you and your family.

 It can be difficult to endure a contested divorce, but with our Atlanta contested divorce lawyers on your side, you can feel peace of mind throughout the entire process.
 We’ll be your guides from start to finish, providing the compassionate yet aggressive counsel you need to move forward.
-If you are someone you know are facing a contested divorce, contact us today at (404) 963-9452 to discuss how we may be able to help you protect your assets and relationships with your children.
+If you or someone you know is facing a contested divorce, contact us today at 404-738-5805 to discuss how we may be able to help you protect your assets and relationships with your children.